Say goodbye to annoying ads in your Chrome browser in Feb.

 In June, Google announced that its Chrome browser would block ads on websites that are not compliant with the Better Ads standards.
 We now know when this functionality will go live: Feb.
 15, 2018.

-As first reported by VentureBeat, Google revealed that native ad-blocking will go live on Chrome starting Feb.
-15 in a blog post for developers.
+As first reported by VentureBeat, Google revealed in a blog post for developers that native ad-blocking will go live on Chrome starting Feb.
+15.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.